 Throughout the Ethical and Religious Directives for Catholic Healthcare Services (or ERDs), we see the important teachings of palliative care.
 According to the ERDs, “…medicines capable of alleviating or suppressing pain may be given to a dying person, even if this therapy may indirectly shorten the person’s life so long as the intent is not to hasten death.”
 This is in sharp contrast to physician-assisted suicide, which provides medication not to suppress pain but to cause death.
 In physician-assisted suicide, the nature of the act is lethal by design, whereas in palliative care the nature of the act is therapeutic by design.
 Thus, CMC promotes good palliative care by creating a space to protect life from being intentionally taken away.

 But palliative care isn’t always about discussions over life or death.
 It’s about enhancing the quality of life for people suffering from chronic conditions.
 Individuals with chronic illnesses can live for many years, and palliative care can help patients make the most of those years.
 At Catholic Medical Center, our pain management and palliative care programs are rooted in our Catholic tradition and CMC’s motto to provide care with compassion and excellence.
 Our palliative care team includes a physician, nurse practitioner and licensed social worker.
 They work as a team to serve our patients with compassion, dignity and respect.

 Dr. Joseph Pepe is the president and CEO of CMC Healthcare System: Catholic Medical Center, New England Heart & Vascular Institute, and several subsidiaries.
-He and his wife reside in Manchester, N.H.
+He and his wife reside in Manchester.